-Princess is a spayed female New Guinea singing dog.
+Princess was a spayed female New Guinea singing dog.
 We rescued her in 2010 when she was around one year old.

-We know that Princess is the daughter of another of our female New Guinea singing dogs, Foxy.
+We know that Princess was the daughter of another of our female New Guinea singing dogs, Foxy.
 Sadly, Foxy never got along with Princess and picked on her so much, we finally had to separate them.
 Princess spent some time in our animal care office and complained very loudly about it.
-For such a little girl, she has quite the set of lungs on her!
+For such a little girl, she had quite the set of lungs on her!

 Likes & Dislikes

-Princess loves getting new toys, but she has to find ways to keep her habitat-mates from stealing them!
-She also likes going for leash walks and rolling in anything smelly she comes across.
+Princess loved getting new toys, but she had to find ways to keep her habitat-mates from stealing them!
+She also liked going for leash walks and rolling in anything smelly she came across.

-Princess doesn’t really like her female habitat-mate, Reba, because of how much Reba picks on her.
-She tolerates her though because Princess also hates conflict – she’s a lover, not a fighter!
+Princess didn’t really like her female habitat-mate, Reba, because of how much Reba picked on her.
+She tolerated her though because Princess also hated conflict – she was a lover, not a fighter!

 Some consider the rare and wild New Guinea singing dogs to be most like dingoes, but others report that they have completely unique DNA.
 They get their name from their equally unique howl which is nearly impossible to describe.
 Some say it sounds like a barbershop quartet, and others describe it as an ethereal trill.
 When we rescued Princess, we heard there were less than 200 New Guinea singing dogs in captivity, and that they may already be extinct on their native island of Papua.
 We read that on the island, Singers were seen more in pairs than in packs.
 Just recently, New Guinea singing dogs have been spotted in the wild again.
 For 30 years or so, no one in their native country had seen them at all, although they reported hearing them sing.